lisefrac/redtrilliumgardens.com/content/info-sheets/monarda-fistulosa.md

 >
 > --Wild Seed Project

 {{< figure src="/images/Monarda_fistulosa_Arkansas.jpg" alt="A mass of tall plants with simple leaves and  pinkish-purple flowers with many petals.
-It is identified as Monarda fistulosa, or wild bee-balm" title="Monarda fistulosa (wild bee-balm or bergamot)" attr="Photo of wild bergamot in bloom by Eric Hunt - Own work, CC BY-SA 4.0" attrlink="https://commons.wikimedia.org/w/index.php?curid=91403406">}}
+It is identified as Monarda fistulosa, or wild bee-balm" title="Monarda fistulosa (wild bee-balm or bergamot)" attr="Photo (and featured image) of wild bergamot in bloom by Eric Hunt - Own work, CC BY-SA 4.0" attrlink="https://commons.wikimedia.org/w/index.php?curid=91403406">}}